Research in the Surface & Hydrologic Processes theme focuses on the following subthemes:

 |Kevin M Befus|

 Kevin is studying hydrology for two reasons: its demand scientifically and its relevance globally.
-Currently, Kevin investigates coastal groundwater-surface water interaction, focusing on the dynamics of the subterranean estuary.
-His previous research includes studying the effects of glacial isostasy on paleo-lake hydrology and applying geophysical techniques to constrain weathering properties of the shallow subsurface.
+Kevin uses a combination of fieldwork and numerical modelling studies to explore groundwater quantity and quality at various scales.
+Currently, Kevin is investigating groundwater residence times in aquifers from process-based and sustainability-oriented perspectives.
+Kevin has studied coastal groundwater-surface water interactions both in lake and beach settings.
+His previous research includes studying the effects of glacial isostasy on paleo-lake hydrology and applying ...

 |Mackenzie D Day|